 Social norms and greeting customs in Japan can be quite different from those in India.
 For example, in Japan, it’s customary to bow when meeting someone older, while in India, it’s more common to greet with a handshake or a hug.
 Adapting to these social norms can take time.

-Moreover, in Japan, it’s also customary to remove shoes before entering homes or temples, while in India, keeping them on inside is common.
+Moreover, in Japan, it’s customary to remove shoes before entering homes or temples, while in India, keeping them inside is common.
 These differences might seem unusual initially, but with time and exposure, they become part of everyday life and contribute to both countries’ rich cultural diversity.

 If You Can’t Read Japanese, Finding Free Wi-Fi is Nearly Impossible